-8.8.2.7 Physical Examination Requirements for Non-aeronautically Designated Personnel
+8.8.2.7 Physical Examination Requirements for Non-aeronautically Designated Individuals

-Non-aeronautically designated personnel authorized to embark naval aircraft (e.g., orientees, project specialists) occupying a crew position shall complete a physical examination to determine if they have the high degree of physical and psychological stamina to endure the physiological stressors of actual flight in military aircraft and high-risk NASTP training.
+Non-aeronautically designated individuals authorized to embark naval aircraft (e.g., orientees, project specialists) occupying a crew position shall complete a physical examination to determine if they have the high degree of physical and psychological stamina to endure the physiological stressors of actual flight in military aircraft and high-risk NASTP training.
+See MANMED Chapter 15 for more exam details.

-- Crew position for the purposes of medical examination include backseat or cabin positions normally reserved for aircrew but does not include seats configured for passengers. - Some non-aeronautically designated personnel may receive DIFTEM/DIFTECH orders and a DD 2992.
-See MANMED Chapter 15 for more information.
+Crew position for the purposes of medical examination include backseat or cabin positions normally reserved for aircrew but does not include seats configured for passengers.